vmohapatra/destination-selector-game/README.md

 6) To start the node server go to the snow-white project folder.
 This folder should contain server.js in it. type node server.js <port number>

-7) Go to a browser and type http://localhost:<port number> to access the application.
+7) Go to a browser and type http://localhost:[port number] to access the application.
+[TODO : Include validation when no port is entered]